 My passion and life mission

-This journey that I went through in my own life got me so fascinated with purpose and perseverance.
-With how the mind works when it comes to managing life, rather than being managed by it.
+This journey I went through in my own life got me fascinated with purpose and perseverance, how the mind works when it comes to managing life, rather than being managed by it.
 This is all I research, write and talk about.
-This became my life mission, my passion, and my purpose, and what I share with everyone that I meet, from the stage, from the TV channels, and throughout life.
+This became my life mission, my passion, my purpose, and what I share with everyone that I meet, from the stage, from the TV channels, and throughout life.